Some of the following are unidentified - do you have any clues? Please contact me.

 Mike Averill has kindly helped identify these:

-The upper deck is assumed to have been built by Roe as "Roe" is stamped on the back of the original print.
+The vehicle is assumed to have been built by Roe as "Roe" is stamped on the back of the original print of the lower deck interior.
 However it is more likely a PRV design as the finishing strip above the windows continues into the rear dome at the same height, unlike those of Roe's designs that stepped down.
 The date of the design strongly suggests the late 1940's due to the sliding window ventilators.
 Pre-war, it seems that almost all buses had wind-down (often half drop) windows, whereas post-war, 1947 onwards, sliding vents were more prominent.
 At first the sliders had heavy bars underneath whereas, by about 1950, much neater metal frames had been introduced.

 Lower Decks